mozilla/experimenter/app/experimenter/docs/adrs/0001-create-new-nimbus-application.md

 ## Decision Drivers <!-- optional -->

 * Meeting Project Nimbus' needs in a rapid, continuous fashion with minimal downtime
+  * the impact to (a) near-term goals of launching our first real set of feature experiments (b) mid-term goals of deprecating and replacing existing experimentation channels (Normandy pref-flips, leanplum) (c) long-term developer productivity and maintenance costs.
 * Contributability by a large, distributed group of people with different backgrounds (web engineers, data engineers, data scientists)
 * Fitting cohesively into the FXA engineering pipeline/culture
-* Continuing to support the existing experimentation (Normandy) workflow
+* Continuing to support the existing experimentation (Normandy) workflow until Normandy experiments can be deprecated and transitioned to Nimbus

 ## Considered Options